MrMicrowaveOven/TroutOnDeck/README.md

 This might be many more checks than we actually need, since we're using the minimum batting time (or close to it anyway), but it's a good starting point.

 There will be a few exceptions.
 For example, if the bases are loaded and there is 1 out, the inning can end at any point, rather than in 2 minutes minimum.
 We can work this out later.

+## Play-by-Play checks

+1) Check to see if Trout is still playing
+2) Get the player before him
+3) Check to see if either Trout or player before him is at bat